Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/change-me.md

 ---
-title: "Replication: Can not resolve host of another clickhouse server"
+title: "Replication: Can not resolve host of another ClickHouse® server"
-linkTitle: "Replication: Can not resolve host of another clickhouse server"
+linkTitle: "Replication: Can not resolve host of another ClickHouse® server"
 weight: 100
 description: >-
 ---

 ### Symptom

-When configuring Replication the ClickHouse cluster nodes are experiencing communication issues, and an error message appears in the log that states that the ClickHouse host cannot be resolved.
+When configuring Replication the ClickHouse® cluster nodes are experiencing communication issues, and an error message appears in the log that states that the ClickHouse host cannot be resolved.

 ```
 <Error> DNSResolver: Cannot resolve host (xxxxx), error 0: DNS error.